 Not the sleekest-looking sole, but great for trekking in poor conditions.

 Large lugs will need to be cleared of debris often; there’s no sadder sound than your wooden floor being scratched by the stone stuck in the rubber lugs.

 10. Camp Sole

-A camp sole is a bit of an enigma; they’re called camp soles after the fact that after a long day hiking, you’d swap your chunky hiking boots out for a comfortable pair of camp shoes, like a pair of moccasins.
+A camp sole is a bit of an enigma, taking its name from the fact that, after a long day of hiking, it was (or maybe still is) common to swap your chunky hiking boots out for a comfortable pair of camp shoes, like a pair of moccasins.

 A camp sole is a casual wear sole, ideal for a gentle stroll or wearing out to a meal perhaps.
 With a flat rubber sole and a low profile, you’re not going to find a camp sole on a pair of work boots, but a casual or dress shoe could work quite well.